 David (call him 'Fu') helps Streetlight build a dynamic central organization team, as well as supporting building excellent operational capacity at the schools.
 He manages aspects of strategy, human capital, finance, operations, and communications for Streetlight Schools.
 He helped Streetlight on the side as part of the U.S. Fundraising & Advisory Team for nearly 3 years before joining full time.

-Tinashe Chipwanya - Head of HR and Administration
+Tinashe Chipwanya - Head of Finance and Administration

-Tinashe Chipwanya is a game changer, motivator very passionate about playing a role in the development of young minds.
+Tinashe Chipwanya is a game changer and motivator, passionate about playing a role in the development of young minds.
 She believes that transformation in our communities can only be realised by empowering children through education as they play, learn and invent.

 Her education background is in social sciences; she completed a BA Honours in Development Studies and a BA in Political Science and International Relations at the Witwatersrand University.
-Currently she is pursuing National Diploma in Financial Accounting with the Institute of Certified Bookkeepers.
+She is a qualified Junior Bookkeeper and is currently pursuing a National Diploma in Financial Accounting with the Institute of Certified Bookkeepers.

-She has been involved in women, children and health rights since 2011 under the auspices of NGOs like Open Society Initiative for Southern Africa.
+She has been involved in women, children and health rights initiatives since 2011 under the auspices of NGOs like Open Society Initiative for Southern Africa.
 She comes to Streetlight schools from Hope School with a wealth of knowledge in project administration, planning and coordinating routine operational and financial activities.
+In addition to her work, Tinashe is an entrepreneur involved in the real estate business and the importation of children’s products from abroad.

 Jabulile Sibeko - Team Analyst